Goapele: Early life

 Goapele's South African father Douglas Mohlabane was an exiled political activist who struggled against the Apartheid System.
 Goapele's New York-born Israeli Jewish mother Noa had been attending protests since the age of 12.
 Noa attended Friends World College and was studying in Nairobi, Kenya, where she met and married Douglas.
-Goapele and her older brother DJ Namane Mohlabane were raised in a California South African exile community.
+Goapele and her older brother DJ Namane Mohlabane were raised in a South African exile community in California.

 Both of her parents inspired Goapele to become very involved in community affairs at a young age.
 She attended the Berkeley Arts Magnet School, where she led a pre-teen peer-support group.
 She also became involved in various groups and organizations that combated racism and sexism.

-Goapele and Theo Rodrigue have a daughter together, Bahia Osun (born May 2007).
+Goapele and Theo Rodrigues have a daughter together, Bahia Osun (born May 2007).

 Career

 Even Closer

 Goapele returned to Oakland after her time at Berklee College of Music, where she concentrated on writing and recording songs.
 In 2001, she self-released her debut album, Closer, which sold 5,000 copies.
 At the same time, she was building a devoted audience through her popular live performances in the San Francisco Bay Area.
 "Closer" peaked at No. 63 on Billboard's Top R&B/Hip-Hop Albums chart.

-In 2002 she reworked Closer, adding five new songs.
+In 2002, she reworked Closer, adding five new songs.
 With the help of her family, she formed her own independent label, Skyblaze Recordings, to oversee her musical career.
 She released her first nationally distributed album, Even Closer, featuring the single "Closer," through Hieroglyphics Imperium Recordings.
 "Closer" was also featured on the soundtrack of the 2003 movie Honey.
-In 2004, Columbia/SME Records picked up Skyblaze Recordings for worldwide distribution and rereleased the album with additional tracks.
+In 2004, Columbia/Sony Music picked up Skyblaze Recordings for worldwide distribution and rereleased the album with additional tracks.
 She co-wrote and co-produced the entire album, which is a mixture of neo-soul, trip hop, lieder, and jazz.
 She also toured North America with the band Spearhead.
 In 2004, Even Closer peaked at No. 24 on the Billboard Charts for Top Independent Albums.